VKorpelshoek/GridTrackNet/README.md

 ```

 ### 1. Frame Generator
-Outputs individual frames with 1280x720 resolution from an input video.
+*FrameGenerator.py* outputs individual frames with 1280x720 resolution from an input video.

 Note: input video format must be .mp4, be either 30FPS or 60FPS, and at least 1280x720 resolution.
 The export directory should end with 'matchX', where X is an index (first index is 1.)
 See the example folder structure above.